 - Document your expenses.
 Keep copies of all accident-related expenses, including medical bills and pay stubs showing any applicable lost wages.

 - Don't speculate about the cause of your injuries.
 Limit your communication to the basic facts and avoid making statements that could be interpreted as accepting fault for your injuries.

 - Contact an attorney.
 Consulting with an experienced personal injury attorney will help you determine how to best proceed with your case.
-Contact Neblett, Beard & Arsenault today to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Contact Neblett, Beard & Arsenault today to schedule a free, no-obligation consultation.
 Don't wait.
 Call us today at 318.541.8188.